hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 2. On the other hand, the ability to swim doesn't have that kind of relationship with storks.
 Swimming is a capability that penguins have.
 Similarly, flying is a capability that storks have. *When you want to endow your objects with some capability, a mixin may be the correct choice.*

 Mixins are more appropriate in a *has-a* relationship.
 While it is sometimes tricky to choose one or the other, *a great guideline is to decide if you want some additional functionality, or if you want to extend the abilities of the class.*

+Inheritance works best when there is an "is a" relationship between two classes.
+The inheriting class is a type of the superclass.
+The mix-in pattern works best when an object has a capability that another object needs.

 Relationship | Use         | Because
 -------------|-------------|--------------------------------------------